Fatal Accident Claims

 Contact Our Fatal Injury Claim Solicitors In Cork

-If you are looking for an Experienced Fatal Injury Claim Solicitor, please contact Cantillons Solicitors using the contact form below, call us on +353 (0)21 4275673 or email us at firstname.lastname@example.org for more information.
+If you are looking for an Experienced Fatal Injury Claim Solicitor, please contact Cantillons Solicitors using the contact form below, Alternatively, call us at Cork +353 (0)21 4275673 or Dublin +353 (0)1 264 1802 or email us at firstname.lastname@example.org for more information.

-Our offices are located at 39 South Mall, Cork.
+Our offices are located at 39 South Mall, Cork and 31-36 Ormond Quay Upper, Dublin.
 We do, however, represent clients from all over Ireland.
-While our office is based in Cork, given the amount of work we do all over the Country, we also have meeting facilities in Dublin and Limerick.
+Should you be unable to attend our offices, we are more than happy to travel to you.
 We also offer consultations via telephone or Zoom so as to avoid the stress of travelling where necessary.

 * In contentious business, a Solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 Many Personal Injury Solicitors portray themselves as “no win no fee Solicitors Cork”.
 This term can be misleading and it is essential that you discuss fees with the Personal Injury Solicitor you ultimately choose.
 At Cantillons Solicitors, we are entirely transparent.